Praful-Rathore-222/socialweb/README.md

 ```
 # Running Locally

-First, clone the repository to your local machine:
+Firstly, create virtual environment and create a django project then clone the repository to your local machine:

 ```
 git clone https://github.com/Praful-Rathore-222/socailweb.git